Building peace through culture: art, memory, landscape, time

 Dr David Shim, University of Groningen

-For any enquiries about this conference please email Dr Lorna Dillon, Murray Edwards College, University of Cambridge Lad41@cam.ac.uk
+For any enquiries about this conference contact Dr Lorna Dillon, Murray Edwards College, University of Cambridge Lad41@cam.ac.uk

 Image: Memorarte.
 2018. ¿Dónde están?
 Photo by Marcelo Aragonese